GraceAKelly/IrisDataSetProject/README.md

 ----------------------------------------------------------
 ![Ronald Fisher](R._A._Fischer.jpg)

+Originally published at UCI Machine Learning Repository: Iris Data Set, this small dataset from 1936 is often used for testing out machine learning algorithms and visualizations (for example, Scatter Plot).
+Each row of the table represents an iris flower, including its species and dimensions of its botanical parts, sepal and petal, in centimeters.(https://gist.github.com/curran/a08a1080b88344b0c8a7)

-The dataset contains a set of 150 records under 5 attributes - Petal Length , Petal Width , Sepal Length , Sepal width and Class.
+The dataset contains a set of 150 records under 5 attributes - Sepal Length, Sepal Width, Petal Length, Petal Width and Class.

 [NumPy](https://en.wikipedia.org/wiki/NumPy)is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.